How AI and machine learning are improving the business travel experience

 We look at a few examples of how AI and machine learning are changing business travel.

-1. Customised trip planning
+1. Customised Trip Planning

-2. Efficient transportation
+2. Efficient Transportation

 Machine learning may also solve the problem of chronic traffic jams.
 In Bengaluru, India, Siemens Mobility is running a prototype traffic management system that combines AI with a network of traffic cameras, allowing the system to change traffic lights based on real-time road conditions.

 Aside from driverless cars, experts predict that the technology to make autonomous cargo plans is only a few years away.
-This step as important, as aerospace giants like Boeing and Airbus must first convince governments and regulators of the viability of flying automated fleets of cargo planes before they can make a case for human passengers.
+This step is important, as aerospace giants like Boeing and Airbus must first convince governments and regulators of the viability of flying automated fleets of cargo planes before they can make a case for human passengers.

 3. Language Translation

-Online services like Google Translate are already helping travellers overcome language barriers when going abroad.
+Online services like Google Translate are already helping travelers overcome language barriers when going abroad.
 Last year, Google improved the service even further by making it available offline on our smartphones and using AI to translate full sentences—thus keeping their context intact instead of clumsily translating them word for word.

 Meanwhile, China-based Xiaomi has expanded its line of consumer electronic products with an AI Translator called Konjac AI Translator.
 The device leverages the company’s virtual assistant Xiao AI, supporting the simultaneous translation of 14 languages and integrating up to 99 percent of Xiao AI’s voice functionality.